md-random/Blackjack/README.md

 - 3.3: Enhanced error handling for split hands and improved win/loss reporting in hand log
 - 3.4: Betting Input set to minimum 0.50 increments
 - 3.5: Refactored bankroll management, enhanced hand logging with hand numbers, and improved code maintainability
+- 3.6: Implemented HandLog component for managing game logs, refactored MainBlackjack.vue to use it, and improved code structure

 ## Logic and Function Explanations

 ### Core Game Functions

 1. `winLoss(result, bet)`: Centralizes bankroll adjustments for wins, losses, ties, and blackjacks.
-2. `updateHandLog(...)`: Logs each hand's details, including a new hand number for easier tracking.
-3. `dealInitialHands()`: Handles the initial deal of cards and checks for blackjacks.
+2. `dealInitialHands()`: Handles the initial deal of cards and checks for blackjacks.
-4. `hit()`: Allows the player to take another card.
+3. `hit()`: Allows the player to take another card.
-5. `stand()`: Ends the player's turn and initiates the dealer's turn.
+4. `stand()`: Ends the player's turn and initiates the dealer's turn.
-6. `double()`: Doubles the player's bet and deals one more card.
+5. `double()`: Doubles the player's bet and deals one more card.
-7. `split()`: Splits a pair into two separate hands.
+6. `split()`: Splits a pair into two separate hands.
-8. `checkForBlackjackAfterSplit(hand)`: Checks for blackjack in split hands.
+7. `checkForBlackjackAfterSplit(hand)`: Checks for blackjack in split hands.
-9. `compareHands(playerScore, dealerScore, handIndex)`: Compares player and dealer hands to determine the winner.
+8. `compareHands(playerScore, dealerScore, handIndex)`: Compares player and dealer hands to determine the winner.
+9. `nextHand()`: Moves to the next split hand.
+10. `endGame()`: Finalizes the game round.
+11. `resetGame()`: Resets the game state for a new round.

 ### Helper Functions